MuGhz/MyUI-Dev/README.md

 ### Development Guideline

 1. Test Driven Development
+2. Clean Code (I'll only write some main points that I think it's important to remember, for further information, please read Books about Clean Code)

+    1. Create a **Meaningfull Names** when you create a function, class, or variable
+    2. Create a **Function that handle 1 specific task** instead of 1 function for many task
+    3. Create a **Comments** for every important parts of code, to make an easier understanding of code
+    4. Create a **Code that Self Explained** to make the code easier to read
+    5. Create many **Small Function** when solving some problem is easier to do rather than creating 1 large function.
+It's also easier to maintain if you have this kind of function

-2. Coding Guideline (For further information please visit this [link](https://source.android.com/source/code-style))
+3. Coding Guideline (For further information please visit this [link](https://source.android.com/source/code-style))

    - Never write a code that doesn't handle an exception, always make sure that you catch every exception and give some feedback to user when that happen (Exception handling)

    ```java
    /** Set port.
 If value is not a valid number, 80 is substituted. */